dirkschumacher/transduceR/README.md

 Transducers let you define functions like map and filter decoupled from the underlying list datastructure.

-This package is currently in a pre-alpha state (very limited documentation and tests; R CMD CHECK fails) and feedback is very welcome.
+This package is currently in an alpha state and feedback is very welcome.
 Also the public API is far from ready and probably not optimal.
 I initially implemented it as an exercise but it might make sense to create a package out of it.

 # Installation